MOVING TIPS For Sellers and Buyers

-As the move day approaches, and rooms are packed, begin stacking the boxes as closely as possible to the spot where the movers will park the truck.
+As the move day approaches, and rooms are packed, begin stacking the boxes as close as possible to the spot where the movers will park the truck.

 While proper packing sounds like a lot of work, it’s an important safeguard for your precious possessions.

 Cat-fits in the car, guinea pigs escaped at the diner, the snake that got left behind, and the dog that bit the moving man... you could fill a book with tales of the trials of moving with pets.
 But it doesn't have to be that way, if you do some planning and follow good common sense.

 Firstly, remember that your pet is also a member of the family, and deserves some consideration in the moving plans.
 Your pet will also be leaving familiar surroundings, and you'll have some trouble helping your pet understand what's happening and why.
 Your goal will be to get your pet out of your present home and into your new home as securely and smoothly as possible.
 Think about your pet's temperament and special needs and put together a plan to help your pet make the transition: